elastic/elasticsearch-rails/opensearch-model/README.md

 #### Search results as database records

-Instead of returning documents from Elasticsearch, the `records` method will return a collection of model instances, fetched from the primary database, ordered by score:
+Instead of returning documents from OpenSearch, the `records` method will return a collection of model instances, fetched from the primary database, ordered by score:

 ```ruby